isc-projects/stork/doc/devel.rst

 The test names of available tests will be printed as `<Function name_of_the_test>`.

-Given test case can be also invoked indirectly via ``rake`` task.
+A single test case can be run using a ``rake`` task with the test variable set to the test name:
-In that case the test case needs to be passed to test variable, e.g.:

 .. code-block:: console